List of airliner shootdown incidents: Sabena OO-AUI

-OO-AUI, a Douglas DC-3-227B owned by Sabena was hit by anti-aircraft fire over Calais on a flight from Merville to London on May 23, 1940.
+OO-AUI, a Douglas DC-3-227B owned by Belgium airline Sabena was hit by anti-aircraft fire over Calais on a flight from Merville to London on May 23, 1940.
 The pilot made a forced landing near Arques, killing the navigator and injuring 2 passengers.
 The surviving crew and passengers were taken POW.

 Kaleva

 The Kaleva (registered OH-ALL) was a civilian Junkers Ju 52-3/mge passenger aircraft operated by Finnish carrier Aero O/Y, which was shot down by two Soviet Ilyushin DB-3 bombers on 14 June 1940, over the Baltic Sea while en route from Tallinn, Estonia to Helsinki, Finland.
 This occurred during the Interim Peace between Finland and the Soviet Union, three months after the end of the Winter War, and a year before the Continuation War began.
-A few minutes after taking off in Tallinn, the Kaleva was intercepted by Soviet DB-3s.
-The bombers opened fire with their machine guns and badly damaged the Kaleva, causing it to ditch into seawater in the Gulf of Finland, a few kilometers northeast of Keri lighthouse.
+A few minutes after taking off in Tallinn, Estonia the Kaleva was intercepted by Soviet DB-3s.
+The bombers opened fire with their machine guns and badly damaged the Kaleva, causing it to ditch in the Gulf of Finland, a few kilometers northeast of Keri lighthouse.
 All seven passengers and two crew members on board died.